-you wish to add a waypoint that doesn't exist in the Nav Database, go to the VNAV Configuration page and tap the Jser Defined button.
-This enables you to enter the Latitude nd Longitude for the new waypoint and give it a unique 5 digit XXXXX) name. \ The Lat/Lon will auto format as you enter it.
+If you wish to add a waypoint that doesn't exist in the Nav Database, go to the VNAV Configuration page and tap the User Defined button.
+This enables you to enter the Latitude and Longitude for the new waypoint and give it a unique 5 digit (XXXXX) name. \ The Lat/Lon will auto format as you enter it.

-Latitude Longitude 29°39.10N 095°16.70W Ν Е 4 s w CLR CLR ENTER ENTER cancel cance
+Latitude Longitude Search or Enter 幌 Waypoint 29°39.10N 095°16.70W 3 Ν Δ the USA, you S CLR CLR 0 ALL waypoints /NAV guidance ypoints.
+I will ENTER cancel ENTER cancel and regions to future updates.